-The CTSS is designed to enhance cloud-native services efficiency and optionality for both legacy and integrated cloud services that contain significant gaps in feature coverage.
-Our initial CTSS product offering help customers with cloud-native compliance and operational efficiency while facilitating significant new cloud services opportunities for the public cloud sales teams directly.
-Additional planned CTSS optional tools include data privacy and security tools, for a variety of cloud services providers, including the AWS Cloud, Azure Cloud, Google Cloud platforms.
+The CTSS initial product offering was designed to help AWS Cloud Backup customers with cloud-native compliance and operational efficiency while facilitating significant new cloud services opportunities for the public cloud sales teams directly.
+Additional planned CTSS optional tools include both cyber security and data privacy tools for a variety of cloud services providers that will include AWS, Azure, Google and other platforms.

 Our Cloud-based DPS web service system architecture enhances already existing storage and collaboration solutions such as Box, DropBox and Google Drive, and more, by adding document tamper-proof protection and workflows such as document sign-offs, authentication, secure distribution and collaboration.
-The Cloud-DPS technology can be deployed and scaled in wide range of vertical markets such as Corporate agreements/contract management, IP protection, Real

-Estate contract management, HealthCare and Law Enforcement secure document management and a wide variety of Aerospace, Automotive and Engineering industrial applications.
+The Cloud-DPS technology can be deployed and scaled in wide range of vertical markets such as Corporate agreements/contract management, IP protection, Real Estate contract management, HealthCare and Law Enforcement secure document management and a wide variety of Aerospace, Automotive and Engineering industrial applications.